jschultz299/jschultz299.github.io/_portfolio/drone.md

 </p>

 <p>
     The flight controller is where the magic happens.
 This is what takes the commands issued by the pilot and tells the ESCs how much power to send the motors.
-Agian, there are many options available, but I ended up using a <a href="https://hobbyking.com/en_us/afroflight-naze32-rev6-flight-controller-acro.html" target="_blank">Naze32 Rev 6</a> flight controller.
+Again, there are many options available, but I ended up using a <a href="https://hobbyking.com/en_us/afroflight-naze32-rev6-flight-controller-acro.html" target="_blank">Naze32 Rev 6</a> flight controller.
 To program the flight controller, I used <a href="https://betaflight.com/" target="_blank"> BetaFlight Configurator</a>.
 </p>

 <p>